creativescala/creative-scala/book/src/pages/hof/hof.md

 concentricShapes(10, colored(dottyCircle, spinning))
 ```

 Use the techniques we've seen so far to create a picture of your choosing (perhaps similar to the flower with which we started the chapter).
-No solution here---there is no right or wrong answer.
+No solution here; there is no right or wrong answer.